snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 We have taken advantage of this release to improve how we support our community of open source developers and other contributors.
 This initiative translates into:

-- [A new Gitter room][gitter-snowplow] where you can chat with the Snowplow engineers and share ideas on contributions you would like to make to the project
+- [A new Gitter room for Snowplow][gitter-snowplow], where you can chat with the Snowplow engineers and share ideas on contributions you would like to make to the project
 - [A new contributing guide][contributing]
 - New issue and pull request templates to give better guidance if you are looking to contribute

 <h2 id="upgrading">5.
 Upgrading</h2>

-This release applies only to our real-time pipeline on AWS, GCP or on-premise through Kafka - if you are running any other flavor of Snowplow, there is no upgrade necessary.
+This release applies only to our real-time pipeline running on AWS, GCP or on-premise through Kafka - if you are running any other flavor of Snowplow, there is no upgrade necessary.

 <h3 id="upg-se">5.1 Upgrading Stream Enrich</h3>